sayyidsyamil/uhmhack/README.md

 ## 💼 Business Impact

 HEAL.ai aims to be a game-changer for the Malaysian public health system by reducing the burden on healthcare staff while improving patient care.
-It streamlines the intake process, allowing clinic staff to focus on more critical tasks, all while ensuring that doctors have accurate and organized patient information at their fingertips.
+It streamlines the intake process, allowing clinic staff to focus on more critical tasks, all while ensuring that doctors have accurate and organised patient information at their fingertips.

-By addressing language barriers and minimizing administrative workload, HEAL.ai can reduce operational costs for government healthcare facilities.
+By addressing language barriers and minimising administrative workload, HEAL.ai can reduce operational costs for government healthcare facilities.
 Its multilingual capabilities also allow it to cater to diverse communities, making healthcare more accessible to all.

 ---